Available 24X7 Call For Free Consultation (281) 587-1111

 What is a “No-Fault” Claim?

-Texas Uses a Comparative Fault System
+Texas uses a Comparative Fault System instead of “No-Fault.”

-We use a comparative fault system in Texas to determine damages for personal injuries, such as auto accidents.
-In short, Texas is not a no-fault car accident state.
-The claim is made through the at-fault person’s insurance company.
+We use a comparative fault system in Texas to determine damages for personal injuries, including those resulting from auto accidents.
+In short, Texas is not a no-fault state for car accidents.

 How are Compensation Claims Handled in Texas Auto Accidents?